olivehehe03/mortar-cheat-sheet/README.md

 Hosted as a Project Site using [GitHub Pages](https://pages.github.com/)

 Fire Missions are saved in browser [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to allow data to persist across browser sessions and refreshes

+WhY dId YoU uSe `x` InStEaD of `y`?
+Because these are the tools I use on a daily basis so they are familiar and much easier to work with than learning something new for a 1 day project